 SQE Client Interview: mock station

-We offer SQE mock sessions where candidates can conduct an interview under exam conditions with personalised feedback.
+We offer SQE mocks training where candidates can conduct an interview under exam conditions with personalised feedback.
 Experienced actors and academics will play the role of the client, from “easy” friendly clients to the more difficult clients with more challenging personalities.
 Our interviewers are well versed in the format and requirements of the SQE assessment, so our mock interviews are very close to what candidates will experience during the actual exam.

 Through our Smart platform, candidates can book a mock SQE station for a specific area of law at a date and time of their choosing.
 This mock session lasts 45 minutes, with 25 minutes for the interview and 15-20 minutes for personalised feedback on the candidate’s performance.